Origins and Circumstances of the Pine Tar Bat Incident

 Official baseball rule guides are also helpful references

-In modern NPB, equipment regulation debates extend far beyond pine tar.
+In NPB during the 2020s, equipment regulation debates extend far beyond pine tar.
 From foreign substances on pitchers' gloves to batting glove materials and even spike construction, the scope of regulation continues to expand alongside technological advances.
 Particularly noteworthy is the impact of MLB's 2021 crackdown on pitchers' use of foreign substances.
 MLB's stricter enforcement rippled into NPB, increasing the frequency of inspections of pitchers' gloves and caps.
 However, NPB has not adopted enforcement as strict as MLB's, once again highlighting the differing regulatory philosophies between the two leagues.
 The fundamental challenge of equipment regulation lies in finding the balance between competitive fairness and maximizing player performance.
 As long as technological innovation continues, this debate will have no end.